Panlord/game-power-down/ProjectDocument.md

 ## Movement/Physics (Sarah Almuqri and Aaron Pan)

-The player moves in the standard physics model, he can interact with doors and objects to pick them up but he cannot go through stuff.
+The player moves in the standard physics model, they can interact with doors and objects to pick them up but they cannot go through stuff.
 The camera is in first person so to move the player we use the mouse to rotate the camera and arrows to move it around.

 The monster spawns after the player picks a certain object and start following the player.
 The monster can go through walls and rotates his body to be looking at the player at all times.
-Monster changes his position randomly every few seconds to find the player, once he is within certain distance of the player, the monster can start following him.
+Monster changes his position randomly every few seconds to find the player, once he is within certain distance of the player, the monster can start following them.
 If the player gets out of range (the set distance the monster can follow the player in) the monster goes back to randomly spawning around the map.
 If the monster and the player's hitboxes collide, the game ends and the monster catches the player.